Falinor/web-streams-utils/README.md

 ## Documentation

-A complete documentation is automatically generated from the source code using TypeDoc.
+The complete API documentation is available at [https://falinor.github.io/web-streams-utils/](https://falinor.github.io/web-streams-utils/).

-To generate the documentation:
+You can also generate the documentation locally:

 ```bash
 yarn docs